Metadata Committee Charter (2025)

 Stakeholder Impact/Benefits

-This committee addresses metadata requirements across the supply chain, including publishers, manufacturers, retailers, libraries, distributors, and intermediaries, so that readers have access to the information they need to inform their decisions.
+This committee addresses metadata requirements across the supply chain, representing the interests of stakeholders including publishers, manufacturers, retailers, libraries, distributors, software vendors and intermediaries, so that readers have access to the information they need to inform their decisions.
 Benefits of the committee’s work include:

 • Improved understanding of the strengths and weaknesses of the current metadata supply chain, to promote the wider use of best practice, reducing rework and improving the quality of information available across the supply chain (e.g. accuracy of measurements, prices)